aimer63/fire/docs/real_estate.md

 - **Withdrawal:**
   A lump sum equal to the (inflation-adjusted) house cost is withdrawn from the liquid assets.
-  The withdrawal order is: STR → Bonds → Stocks → Fun.
+  The withdrawal order is: str → Bonds → Stocks → Fun.
   If the total liquid assets are insufficient to cover the house cost, the simulation fails at this point.